Would you like to be part of it?

 So it may be that they start with six-month-old Toník, for whom they play the wind chimes and sing to support him when he is separated from his parents, who cannot be with him in the hospital.
 Then they go to five-year-old Honzík, with whom they are "putting on the operation" that awaits him this afternoon, to understand why he will wake up in a different room after the operation and how he will feel about it.
 Then they carry on to see seven-year-old Háňa, who has a brother undergoing chemotherapy, so he plays with her in the sandbox and they build magic castles together.
 Before lunch, they stop at the home of twelve-year-old Oliver, who has autism spectrum disorder, with whom they read from a book and act out the story of the lost sheep with a hand puppet, accompanied by various sounds and smells.
 After lunch, the play specialist then goes to visit the parents of Klárka, who received a serious diagnosis a week ago, and talks to them about what Klárka likes and what they would like to experience with her in the near future.
 At the end of the day, they visit 16-year-old Adam, who is afraid of needles, and together they brainstorm how best to handle the upcoming blood draw.
 They then work together to solve a puzzle on a tablet during the procedure.

-During the day, the play specialist visits children with different needs, at different ages, with different interests.
+During the day, the child life specialist visits children with different needs, at different ages, with different interests.
 That's why they have several backpacks and each one is used for something entirely different.
 In one there are aids to provide distraction from an unpleasant procedure, in another musical instruments, in a third there is a doll and a medical bag with supplies for medical play, in a fourth art supplies to enhance the room space or to illustrate the joy of a successful surgery.
 One backpack simply wouldn't be enough.